devseed-ph/devseed.ph/index.md

-## Pre-pre-pre seed investing in Filipino tech talent
+## Pre-pre-pre seed investing* in Filipino tech talent

 We provide free laptops, mentorship and a community for underprivileged but passionate Filipinos who want to code or build.

 Sounds like you?
 Send us an email at [devseedph@gmail.com](mailto:devseedph@gmail.com)

+### Investing?
+So are you expecting monetary returns?

+**NO**.
+We dont expect any monetary returns from this "investing".
+We get something way better than money in return, advancing the Philippine tech scene and building a community of like-minded individuals.
+It's more of a donation.
+We just like the term "investing".

+We wouldn't mind if beneficiaries reach out to us in the future though to fund their startups. :)

 ## Our belief